 NOTE - Please know that the dates, costs, and program for January and Summer 2024 will be very similar to past terms.
 We will update this site as info becomes available.

 Students who wish to receive credit may do so after acceptance with permission of the Biology Department.
-Students do NOT register for a course - the Center for Global Engagement will register students.
-Students will earn 4 credits, BIO 594 Independent Study.
+CUNY students not at CSI register via ePermit for STABD credits as per instructions they will receive from the program.
+CSI students and Non-CUNY students do NOT register for a course - the Center for Global Engagement will register these students at CSI.
+Students will earn 4 credits, BIO 595 Biology Internship, on a CSI transcript.

 NOTE: This program is competitive and can accept only 4 students per session per location.